 A warning message “VW Key Not Detected” can appear on the dashboard of a Volkswagen vehicle when there is an issue with the keyless entry system.
-The possible causes for this message to appear to include a low battery in the key fob, a dirty or damaged key fob, a faulty keyless entry system, wiring issues, and a faulty control module.
+The possible causes for this message to appear include a low battery in the key fob, a dirty or damaged key fob, a faulty keyless entry system, wiring issues, and a faulty control module.
 It is recommended to have the vehicle inspected by a certified Volkswagen technician to diagnose and repair the issue and ensure the correct function of the keyless entry system.

 If your Volkswagen does not start but shows a “NO KEY,” “KEY NOT IN RANGE,” “Key not detected, hold key on designated surface,” or “KEY NOT DETECTED” error message is due to a dead key fob battery.
 This video shows you how to start a VW that won’t recognize the key.

 “VW Key Not Detected, Hold Key on Designated Surface” is a message that appears on the dashboard of a Volkswagen vehicle when the car’s keyless entry system does not properly detect the key fob.
-This message is typically displayed when the key fob is not near the car or when the key fob’s battery is low.
+This message is typically displayed when the key fob is not near the car or the key fob’s battery is low.
 To fix this issue, the key fob should be held close to the designated surface of the vehicle, such as the door handle, and the battery should be checked and replaced if necessary.

 What Causes VW No Key Error?

-If you try to start your Volkswagen by pressing the START button but instead get an error message appears that says NO KEY or Key Not Detected, the problem most likely is one of the following:
+If you try to start your Volkswagen by pressing the START button but instead get an error message that says NO KEY or Key Not Detected, the problem most likely is one of the following:

 - The car battery is weak.
 Try jump-starting the car even if it seems like it has power.